 First time working with microfluidics?
 Start with a control experiment

-If you are not used working with microfluidic assays, we recommend that you first start with a control experiment to get used to the set-up.
-Create a stable gradient and visualise the gradient by adding the fluorescent Gradient Marker product of your choice.
-In this way you will learn how to work with microfluidic assays, and you will have your own control experiment that shows that the method works as expected.
+If you are not used to working with microfluidic assays, we recommend that you first start with a control experiment to get used to the set-up.
+Create a stable gradient and visualize the gradient by adding the fluorescent Gradient Marker product of your choice.
+In this way, you will learn how to work with microfluidic assays, and you will have your own control experiment that shows that the method works as expected.

 Microfluidic assays are sensitive to air bubbles – This is how to avoid them!

-Overnight temperature equilibration of cell media, and all other solutions you use within microfluidic assays is a key issue and very IMPORTANT.
+Overnight temperature equilibration of cell media, and all other solutions you use within microfluidic assays is very IMPORTANT.
 Even the cell media you resuspend your cells in should be equilibrated.
 Unscrew the caps of the Falcon tubes slightly to allow for gas exchange.
-Make sure to put the liquids and tubes back into the incubator after having used them for resuspending cells or loading CellDirector outside the incubator in room temperature.
+Make sure to put the liquids and tubes back into the incubator after having used them for resuspending your cells or loading CellDirector outside the incubator in room temperature.

-Avoid any bubbles in the pipet tip when pipetting coating solutions and cell suspension into CellDirector.
+Avoid any bubbles in the pipette tip when pipetting coating solutions and your cell suspension into CellDirector.

-When for example seeding your cells, make sure to check you do not introduce air bubbles, pipett slowly and check that you can see liquid coming out from both the inlet connectors in CellDirector.
+When seeding your cells, make sure that you do not introduce air bubbles.
+Pipette slowly and check that you can see liquid coming out from both inlet connectors in CellDirector.

 Cells must be able to migrate – Live cell tracking reveals!

 Some coatings can make cells adhere so much to the surface that they are not able to migrate for that reason.
 You discover this easily by studying your time-lapse images.
-Not all parts of the cell detach when they try to migrate and it can look like they are attached to a rubber band: the cells move towards a direction, but are pulled back.
+Not all parts of the cell detach when trying to migrate – it can look like the cells are attached to a rubber band: they move towards a direction, but are pulled back.